Skip to content

 What Is Included?

-Transfers include the deed, ancillary documents, and a recording instruction letter.
+Transfers out of structure include the deed, ancillary documents, and a recording instruction letter.
 Wait for us to provide documentation for transfers in/out to ensure a smooth process.

 IMPORTANT!
 Do not send any copies of your Land Trust agreement, LLC operating agreement, or any other structure documentation to your lender, title company, closing agent, closing attorney, or any other party to your transaction.

-The recording service and county recorder fees are not included and will be invoiced separately.
+The recording service and county recorder fees are not included and will be invoiced separately if you choose to use our deed recording service.

 How Long Does a Transfer Take?

-Step #2 - County recording time varies and is at the recorder’s discretion after we submit your deed.
+County recording times are variable and at the recorder’s discretion after we submit your deed.

-NOTE: If you have a closing date, we often recommend sending the original signed deed to your title company or closing attorney to record at closing to avoid recording delays.
+NOTE: If you have a closing date for a sale or refinance, we recommend sending the original signed deed to your title company or closing attorney to record at closing to avoid recording delays.

 Do I Really Have To Pay Every Time?